 Answers from Daniel K. Hall-Flavin, M.D.

-When depression symptoms improve after starting an antidepressant, most people need to continue taking medication long term to prevent symptoms from returning.
-However, treatment may seem to stop working over time.
-This can happen for a number of reasons.
-These include:
+When depression symptoms improve after starting an antidepressant, many people need to continue taking medication long term to prevent symptoms from returning.

 - Another medical condition.
 Underlying health problems, such as hypothyroidism, can cause or worsen depression.